ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-3.md

 This private key will be ignored.
 Load key "sshkey_private": bad permissions
 ```
+SSH told us that our file has bad permissions (too insecure).

+The recommended permission for SSH is 600 because we want only the owner to be able to use it.
 ```
 sudo chmod 600 sshkey_private
 ```

+To modify the current protection passphrase for the private key, we can use `ssh-keygen`:
 ```
 ssh-keygen -p -f sshkey_private -m PEM
 ```
+> -p tells ssh-keygen to change the passphrase
+> -m is a security measure to ensure the file is in a good format.

 ```
 Key has comment 'tom@NIXHARD'